deryavuz/cakeDecorator/index.md

 A stepper motor is attached to the arc of the vertical gear, to automate the turning motion.

 We have built our syringe in the RPL lab but our first prototype was not as we expected it to be: the syringe mechanism was not working well, the vertical gear was not fit into the place, there was no room for the stepper motor to stand while controllig the vertical gear.

+# Conceptual Clarifications & Ideas and Goals 4/4/2019

+Frosty is a pancake decorating machine, with various types of sprinkles, frosting and decorations as options for customization.
+We plan on making a automated cake decorator that places frosting and sprinkle patterns on a baked cake, a thinner care like a pancake or a cookie cake.
+The cake will be placed on top of a “plate” that moves along a mechanical turnrtable, controlled by a stepper motor.
+We have designed a syringe mechanism using gears to be controlled by a stepper motor to squeeze frosting on the cake.
+A servo-controlled sprinkle chooser mechanism will let us use toppings of our choice depending on the hole size: cereal, sprinkles etc.

 # Introduction & Goal statement!
 4/4/2019